nobias-fht/advanced-scripting/docs/course/macro_recorder/recording.md

 That means that we can use the macro recorder to add steps to our macro, and then edit it to make it more useful. :sunglasses:

-## Plugins call
+## Command calls

-The macro recorder captures functions that are used internally to start ImageJ plugins.
+The macro recorder captures functions that are used internally to call ImageJ commands.
 One such is the `run` function.
 It often looks something like this:

 ```javascript title="run Gaussian blur"
 run("Gaussian Blur...", "sigma=4");
 ```

 In this case, the `run` function is used to call the Gaussian blur plugin.
-The first argument is the name of the plugin, and the second is the parameters that are passed to the plugin.
+The first argument is the name of the command, and the second is the parameters that are passed to the command.
 In this case, the parameter is the sigma value of the Gaussian blur. :nerd_face:

-Some plugins will require more parameters than others.
+Some commands will require more parameters than others.